-A few weeks ago, I was heading out for breakfast one morning at what is known as a very popular place in London and ended up at a completely different cafe than that one I had originally booked!
+A few weeks ago, I was heading out for breakfast at a very well known brunch spot in London but ended up at a completely different place than that one I had originally booked!
 Why was that?
-Well… while booking, confirming and arriving at the restaurant the customer service I experienced was so poor I couldn’t face giving them my business.
+Well… while booking, confirming and arriving for my breakfast the customer service I experienced was so poor I couldn’t face eating there and giving them my business.

 What if you go somewhere where the food is fantastic but the service is (for want of a better word) shit?
 On the other hand, what if you arrive somewhere to a warm and friendly welcome but your meal is kind of average?
 Do you forgive average food for fantastic service?
 Equally, do you forgive bad service for good food?

 Okay, there are two sides to this story because there’s bad service and then there’s unfortunate service.
-Things will go wrong, it can’t be helped and we’re okay with that.
+Things will go wrong and it can’t be helped and we’re okay with that.
 It’s usually how a restaurant rectifies it that says a lot about them.
 In another breathe you can even say there is a third type that I like to call the ‘so bad its good’.
 Restaurants who are known for their notoriously blunt approach to customers.
 Where feeling like an inconvenience is almost PART of the service!
 Almost comedic!
 Yet people go back time and time again…

 Thankfully, we are pretty lucky in London that there’s plenty of places where this question doesn’t apply and they’ve got it down to a T. However, with the rise of trendy restaurants with a queue down the road, I can’t help feel there has been an increase in some places thinking they can get by on hype alone.
 A ‘get them in, get them out’ mentality, a complacency, a silent attitude that suggests they don’t need to work hard to keep you as you’re a tiny cog in a big machine.
 Of course, these places are businesses and yes, their main focus is turning over as much custom as possible, but surely making people feel valued enough to return is the key to long-term success?